-Amygdala, hippocampus, and the medial temporal lobe.
-The importance of the amygdala in emotional response led to considerable initial interest in investigations of ASD (Baron-Cohen et al., 2000).
-As a test of the amygdala's involvement as an upstream cause of

-ASD dysfunctions, ibotenic acid injections have been done in macaque monkeys to specifically lesion cells while sparing fibers of passage (reviewed by (Bliss-Moreau et al., 2011).
+The importance of the amygdala in emotional response triggered considerable initial interest in investigations of ASD (Baron-Cohen et al., 2000).
+As a test of the amygdala's involvement as an upstream cause of ASD dysfunctions, ibotenic acid injections have been done in macaque monkeys to specifically lesion cells while sparing fibers of passage (reviewed by Bliss-Moreau et al., 2011).
 Using this method, early damage to the amygdala does not alter fundamental features of social development, including the development of mother-infant interactions and the ability to interact with peers.
 Selective deficits eventually appear, including stereotypies, blunted processing (with recognition intact) of emotionally evocative video stimuli, and reduced social fear.
 In humans, complete congenital absence of the amygdala on both sides leads to relatively mild social deficits and low scores on standardized ASD inventories (Paul et al., 2010).
 Adult amygdala lesion in macaques also leads to decreased anxiety and social fear and increased social confidence.
 In short, although the amygdala is important in affective processing, it is not needed for the capacity to identify socially meaningful contexts.
 Nonetheless, both anatomical and functional abnormalities in the amygdaloid complex are observed in a variety of neuropsychiatric disorders (Schumann et al., 2011), including ASD.
-This pattern of evidence suggests that a dysfunctional amygdala may be a downstream target in the etiology of ASD.
+This pattern of evidence suggests that a dysfunctional amygdala may be a downstream target in the etiology of ASD, with a possible upstream role in the case of stereotypies.

 Broader lesions reveal that when damage encompasses neighbors of the amygdala, more profound symptoms emerge (Bliss-Moreau et al., 2011; Machado and Bachevalier, 2006).
 Adult and neonatal lesions to the hippocampus, which has close connections to other parts of the MTL, lead to only limited social defects (Bliss-Moreau et al., 2011).
-However, combined lesion in 2-week-old macaques of amygdala, hippocampus, and the overlying medial temporal cortex, a structure implicated in Klüver-Bucy syndrome, leads to severe social symptoms, and by 6 months of age and persisting into adulthood, these monkeys fail to initiate social contacts, accept social approaches by peers, or make eye contact.
-Neonatal lesions to MTL produce more severe core social deficits than adult lesions, indicating that MTL structures as a whole act in a developmentally upstream fashion in the emergence of social capacities.
+However, combined lesion in 2-week-old macaques of amygdala, hippocampus, and the overlying medial temporal cortex, a structure implicated in Klüver-Bucy syndrome, leads to severe social symptoms by 6 months of age and persisting into adulthood.
+These symptoms include failure to initiate social contacts, failure to accept social approaches by peers, and failure to make eye contact.
+Neonatal lesions to MTL produce more severe core social deficits than adult lesions, indicating that MTL structures as a whole may act in a developmentally upstream fashion in the emergence of social capacities.
 Also, these findings do not rule out an upstream role for the medial temporal cortex acting by itself.